TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/CommonPitfalls/Headers.rst

 througout the docs is to to keep it the same length.

-Correct syntax
+Correct Syntax
 ==============

 ::

    ================
-   This is a header
+   This is a Header
    ================

-   Another header
+   Another Header
    ==============

-   This is also correct but not recommended
+   This Is Also Correct but Not Recommended
    ======================================================

-Wrong syntax
+Wrong Syntax
 ============